First Year Housing FAQ

 What is my mailing address?

 Mail and package deliveries are not accepted at the houses.
 All residents are provided with a mailbox at the Campus Post Office.
+Mail and packages are delivered there.
 Please visit the Vanderbilt Mail Services website for more information.

 Is storage provided in the houses?

-Storage is provided for up to two (2) items on a first come, first served basis.
+Storage is provided on a first come, first served basis.
+A maximum of two (2) items may be stored.
 Suitcases and plastic/metal storage containers may be stored.
 Storage will open around the first day of classes, and will only be open a few days before and a few days after Fall Break, Thanksgiving Break, Winter Break and Spring Break.

 When do First-Year students move in?

-The move in date for the Class of 2017 is Saturday, August 17, 2013.
-Each student is assigned a specific move in time that falls between 7AM and 12PM.
-Because we cannot move in all students simultaneously, we must ask you to honor your designated move in time.
-Your time will be included in your housing assignment packet mailed in mid-July.
+The move in date for the Class of 2018 is Saturday, August 16, 2014.
+Each student is assigned a specific move in time that falls, on the half-hour, between 7AM and 12PM.
+Because all students cannot move in simultaneously, we must ask you to honor your designated move in time.
+Your time will be included in your housing assignment packet mailed around August 1.

 Can I move in early?